 7.1.1.
-Collision probability and access success probability
+Collision Probability and Access Success Probability

-As discussed in Section 6, $P_c = 0$ for GDs since the initial access of GDs is contention-free.
+As discussed in Sec.
+6, $P_c = 0$ for GDs since the initial access of GDs is contention-free.
 Furthermore, by allowing up to $n{PT} - 1$ retransmissions, GDs have guaranteed access even when channel impairment is taken into account, leading to $P_s = 1$.
-In Figs. 7 and 8, we depict respectively the collision probability and access success probability achieved by DGDP, for both GDs and NGDs, and compare them with the performance of the legacy LTE-A scheme.
-It is evident that, in addition to the guaranteed performance over the legacy scheme for both γ values.
+In Fig. 7 and Fig. 8, we depict respectively the collision probability and access success probability achieved by DGDP, for both GDs and NGDs, and compare them with the performance of the legacy LTE-A scheme.
+It is evident that, in addition to the guaranteed performance of GDs, NGDs have also achieved better or much better performance over the legacy scheme for both γ values.
 The same observation applies to the other figures illustrated later in this section, even though not explicitly highlighted in result discussions.

 For NGDs, P_c monotonically increases as the number of IoT devices, L, grows.
 With a large device population, a higher number of devices will select the same preamble and transmit it in the same RA slot, resulting in collisions.
 The collided transmissions prompt more retransmissions, leading to further collisions per RA slot.
 As a result, P_s for NGDs decreases with a larger L. With $\gamma = 0.2$, which means that more IoT devices are grouped in comparison with $\gamma = 0.1$, the performance of both metrics is marginally better.
 This is due to the fact that, although the number of competing NGDs is reduced with a larger γ , the number of available preamble, $\hat{\phi}$, has also shrunk, leading to limited performance gain.
-In Section 7.4 below, we will further elaborate this relationship.
-Fig. 7.
-Collision probability in DGDP: GDs versus NGDs.
+In Subsection 7.4 below, we will further elaborate this relationship.